spacemeshos/go-spacemesh/README.md

 ```
 ### Contributing

-Thank you for considering to contribute to the go-unruly open source project.
+Thank you for considering to contribute to the /go-spacemesh open source project.
 We welcome contributions large and small!

-- go-unruly is part of [The spacemeshos open source Project](https://unruly.io), and is MIT licensed open source software.
+- /go-spacemesh is part of [The spacemeshos open source Project](https://spacemesh.io), and is MIT licensed open source software.
-- We welcome major contributors to the unruly core dev team.
+- We welcome major contributors to the spacemesh core dev team.
 - Please make sure to scan the [issues](https://github.com/spacemeshos/go-spacemesh/issues).
 - Search the closed ones before reporting things, and help us with the open ones.